I need to rant before I will borrow one hour of my life to some technocrats tomorrow – that will give it back to me in October. So the subtitle is:

 Inhabitants of Eastern Germany wake up earlier by some minutes – and alleged cultural remainders of “former East Germany’s work ethics” are easily debunked by noting that also former West German cities at equally Eastern latitudes fit the pattern.

-And guess what until when waking hours exactly change with the sun rising at a different time every day: It is exactly until the dreaded last Sunday in March.
+Now guess: Until when do waking hours exactly change with the sun rising at a different time every day?
+It is exactly until the dreaded last Sunday in March.
 Exactly until October when we get our precious hour back, our waking hours are erratic and uncorrelated with sunrise.
 It is interesting that these points of time are not even symmetrical to the equinox so it is difficult to come up with any other explanation than DST severely messes up the internal clock.

 About 60% of grown-up people in Germany work schedule against their inner clocks today – so why impose the falsely glorified Early Bird’s lifestyle on them, such as school starting at 8:00 AM or earlier?
 I think Roenneberg is right in assuming the self-selecting effect of decision makers, teachers and doctors.
 Politicians are always ready to utter the stereotypical Children are our future! (when asked to give a speech on opening the renovated school) but they see insurmountable barriers in changing the timetables of local buses that absolutely have to transport both school children and workers.